Need an EPC in Slough?

 More Info

-An Assessor must undertake a visit to the home to get the necessary data for the EPC.
+An Assessor has to undertake a visit to the home to get the necessary data for the EPC.
 They are certified and must be a continuing member of an approved Government certification scheme.

-The Assessor will take dimensions of the home as well as gather information about the existing lighting, home heating, glazing and current insulation.
+The assessor will take dimensions of the home as well as gather details about the existing lighting, heating, glazing and current insulation.
 A normal size property will take around 20 and 30 minutesto do..

-The obtained information then input approved government software which produces the certificate.
-The EPC Certificate will then be lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
-However, should you need your EPC urgently, for a modest additional fee, we can provide an EPC for you on the same day of the visit.
-We call this an express EPC.
+The obtained information then input approved government software which creates the certificate.
+The EPC Certificate will be lodged on the national EPC register and you should receive it by email typically in 2 to 3 days.
+In the event you require it urgently, for a small additional charge, we are able to arrange for you to get it the same day.

 Booking your EPC is easy: